djthorpe/graph/doc/README.md

 ### When does `Run` return?

-Each __Unit__ invokes the `Run` method independently and could return under one of the following conditions:
+Each __Unit__ invokes the `Run` method independently as a goroutine and could return under one of the following conditions:

-  * It returns immediately with `nil` or an error;
+  * It could return at any time with or without an error condition;
-  * It waits for the passed context to indicate completion.
+  * It could wait for the passed context to indicate completion.

-There are three sensible strategies for when the `graph.Run` function should return.
-If we define the value passed into `graph.New` as the top-level or __Object__ instance,
+There are three sensible strategies for when the `pkg.Run` function should return.
+If we define the value passed into `pkg.New` as the top-level (aka __object__) instance,

-  1. When any object instance returns (known as __Any__ policy).
-In the example above, the commented __Run__ call will return when either `a` or `b` complete or when the parent context indicates completion;
+  1. When any object instance returns: In the example above, the commented __Run__ call will return when either `a` or `b` complete or when the parent context indicates completion;
-  2. When all object instances return (known as __All__ policy).
-In the example above, the commented __Run__ call will return when both `a` and `b` complete or when the parent context indicates completion;
+  2. When all object instances return: In the example above, the commented __Run__ call will return when both `a` and `b` complete or when the parent context indicates completion;
-  3. Finally, when the parent context indicates completion (known as __Wait__ policy).
-If either `a` or `b` complete beforehand, the commented function will continue to block until the parent context indicates completion.
+  3. When the parent context indicates completion: If either `a` or `b` complete beforehand, the commented function will continue to block until the parent context indicates completion.

 Typically, the former two policies would be used when be used for developing a command-line tool and the latter policy when running a unit test.

 ## Mapping an `interface` to a Unit (and integration testing)